Traditional vs. Roth IRA

 What is a Roth IRA?

-While contribution limits are exactly the same as a traditional IRA, there are income limits which restrict high earners from directly contributing to a Roth IRA:
+While contribution limits mirror a traditional IRA, there are income limits which restrict high earners from directly contributing to a Roth IRA.

 Married filing jointly

-Another major difference is that Roth IRAs are not subject to RMDs.
-Since you have already paid taxes on your Roth contributions, the IRS does not require you to withdraw money from the plan at any time.
-You can then pass on the plan to your beneficiary fully intact.
-Also, there are no age restrictions for Roth contributions.
-As long as you have earned income, you can continue to contribute to a Roth IRA (even after you reach age 70 ½).
+Another major difference is that Roth IRAs are not subject to RMDs, meaning that because you already paid taxes on your Roth contributions, the IRS does not require you to withdraw money from the plan at any time.
+One primary benefit of a Roth IRA is that you can pass on the plan to your beneficiary fully intact.
+In addition, no age restrictions apply to Roth contributions.
+If you have earned income, you can continue to contribute to a Roth IRA, even after age 73.

-Roth plans also give you the ability to withdraw your contributions at any time and for any reason without taxes or penalties.
-If your distribution goes above the amount you’ve contributed to the plan to include earnings, these earnings will be subjected to penalties if it is an unqualified distribution.
+Roth plans also give you the ability to withdraw your contributions at any time and for any reason, typically without taxes or penalties.
+One caveat to that rule is when your distribution is higher than the amount you’ve contributed to the plan (plus earnings).
+In this situation, the earnings may be subject to penalties as an unqualified distribution.
+Just as with traditional IRAs, certain hardships exceptions allow for withdrawals without penalties.

 Which do you prefer and why: The Traditional IRA or Roth IRA?